 Throughout the year, our events provide supporters the chance to meet and interact with our students and families and to see the impact of their generosity first-hand.

 The Annual ACE Festival occurs each year in June.
 The event serves as a celebration of all our kids and families have accomplished during the school year.
 Vendors provide guests the opportunity to experience African culture in many ways, including food, art, music, dance, drumming, and more.
-Join us on Saturday, June 24 at our new home at 51 Gage St for this year's Festival!
+Join our email list to get first access to registration!

-The Annual ACE Gala is African Community Education's signature event of the year.
-Make plans to join us on Saturday, November 4 for the ACE student fashion show, live performances, incredible food, and more all in support of ACE students and families.
+JOIN OUR EMAIL LISTThe Annual ACE Gala is African Community Education's signature event of the year.
+Make plans to join us on Saturday, November 9 for the ACE student fashion show, live performances, incredible food, and more all in support of ACE students and families.

 GET TICKETS